-Teachers in the early grades work on improving students' skills in these six components of reading.
+Teachers in the early grades work on improving students' skills in these six components of reading:

-- Oral language provides the foundation for literacy development involving listening and speaking skills. - 2.
+- 1. Oral language provides the foundation for literacy development involving listening and speaking skills. - 2.
 Phonemic awareness is the ability to hear and manipulate the sounds of spoken language.
 This includes noticing rhyme and recognizing the separate, small sounds in words (phonemes). - 3.
 Phonics is the understanding of the relationships between the written letters of the alphabet and the sounds of spoken language.
 This knowledge allows a reader to "decode" words by translating the letters into speech sounds. - 4.
-Fluency is the ability to read quickly, accurately and with proper expression.
-Fluent readers can concentrate on comprehension rather than focusing all of their effort on decoding words. - 5.
+Fluency is the ability to read quickly, accurately, and with proper expression.
+Fluent readers can concentrate on understanding what they read because they don't have to focus on decoding. - 5.
 Vocabulary includes all the words the reader can understand and use.
 The more words a child knows, the better he or she will understand what is read.
 Knowing how words relate to each other is a building block that leads to comprehension. - 6.
 Comprehension is the ability to understand what one has read.
 This includes understanding the plot of a story or the information in an article.
 It also includes things like recognizing the main idea of an article or being able to compare and contrast different characters in a story.